vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 - `SESSION_ORGANIZATION` - the name of the org you are logged in
 - `SESSION_ORG_ID` - the id of the org you are logged in
 - `EXTENSION_ASSET_URL` - URL to folder where the static assets of the plugin are located.
-- `extensionRoute` - relative to the Cloud Director application route, in which the plugin is registered.
+- `extensionRoute` - relative to the VMware Cloud Director application route, in which the plugin is registered.
 This corresponds to the "route" attribute set in the manifest.json of the plugin.

 ```
 manifest.json